kshatriypiyush/Adobe_Connect_Online_Class_Automation/README.txt

 programming background.

 ===========================================================================================================================================
 Just run the file in the morning and it will attend your lecture automatically on time.
-Currently i have done it only for 1 Class one day
+Currently i have done it only for 5 Class five day.
-.
-If You want to make it run for everyday or more than one copy the code from conditional statement and input all required field for each day